vryy/4C/doc/readthedocs/tutorial_contact_3d.md

 ### Specify Simulation Settings

-The prototype of the `.head` file contains an extensive list of possible parameter settings for running a simulation in BACI.
+The prototype of the `.head` file contains an extensive list of possible parameter settings for running a simulation in |FOURC|.
 It also gives information on the numerous abbreviations used in the input files.
 Hint: Use the search function of your editor to navigate the 13000 lines of text.